joelhockey/classfile/README.md

-This can be modified by using a text editor, or by using python code and then converted back to a classfile.
+This can be modified by using a text editor, or by using python code and then converted back to a class file.

 This python code will decompile, modify the code to print 'hello world' 3 times, then write back the classfile.